SIGNIFICANT ACCOUNTING POLICIES (Policies)

 Recent Accounting Pronouncements

 In June 2016, the FASB issued ASU 2016-13, “Financial Instruments – Credit Losses.”
 The standard, including subsequently issued amendments, requires a financial asset measured at amortized cost basis, such as accounts receivable and certain other financial assets, to be presented at the net amount expected to be collected based on relevant information about past events, including historical experience, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
-This ASU is effective for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years, and requires the modified retrospective approach.
-Early adoption is permitted.
-Based on the composition of the Company’s trade receivables and other financial assets, current market conditions, and historical credit loss activity, the Company is currently in the process of evaluating the impact of this guidance on our financial statements.
+This ASU is effective for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years, and requires the modified retrospective approach.
+ASU 2016-13 was adopted by the Company on January 1, 2023.
+Based on the composition of the Company’s affected financial assets, current market conditions, and historical credit loss activity, the adoption did not have a material impact to these interim financial statements.

 In October 2021, the Financial Accounting Standards Board (“FASB”) issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
 Under ASU 2021-08, an acquirer must recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606.
 The guidance is effective for interim and annual periods beginning after December 15, 2022, with early adoption permitted.
-The Company is currently in the process of evaluating the impact of this guidance on our financial statements.
+ASU 2021-08 was adopted on January 1, 2023 and did not have a material impact to these interim financial statements.

 Other accounting standards that have been issued or proposed by FASB that do not require adoption until a future date are not expected to have a material impact on the consolidated financial statements upon adoption.
 The Company does not discuss recent pronouncements that are not anticipated to have an impact on or are unrelated to its financial condition, results of operations, cash flows or disclosures.